Special Events Permit and Planning Procedures

 Special Events Resource Guide

-To assist in planning special events, the city developed the Special Events Resource Guide.
+To assist in planning special events, the City developed the Special Events Resource Guide.
 The guide, which will be updated periodically, provides event organizers with the information necessary to meet the City of Naperville's requirements to ensure a safe and enjoyable experience for residents and visitors alike.

 Special Events Accessibility Checklist

 The City of Naperville strives to ensure that individuals with disabilities have equal opportunities to access and enjoy special events held in Naperville.
-As part of the City of Naperville Special Events Resources Guide, this checklist helps determine if a special event is accessible.
+As part of the City of Naperville Special Events Resource Guide, this checklist helps determine if a special event is accessible.

 All indoor and outdoor sites for special events must be accessible to persons with disabilities.
 In planning an event, it is advisable to review the Americans with Disabilities Act and the Illinois Accessibility Code.

 Always remember that when planning your event, persons who may attend the event are often unfamiliar with local directions, resources and services.
-The city’s ADA webpage is a good resource for event organizers to utilize when planning a special event.
+The City’s ADA webpage is a good resource for event organizers to utilize when planning a special event.

-Special Events and Community Arts Grant
+Special Events and Community Arts Program Grant

 The City of Naperville encourages celebrations of community and cultural opportunities that focus on the heritage, diversity and character of the City.
 In support of these activities, the City of Naperville offers funds for the purpose of aiding eligible organizations in providing new and continued cultural experiences.